websockets/ws/doc/ws.md

 - {Set}

 A set that stores all connected clients.
-Please note that this property is only added when the `clientTracking` is truthy.
+This property is only added when the `clientTracking` is truthy.

 ### server.close([callback])